w3c/wai-news/_posts/2018-06-05-wcag-21-is-a-web-standard.md

 ---
-title: "WCAG 2.1 is a Web Standard "W3C Recommendation""
+title: "WCAG 2.1 is a Web Standard “W3C Recommendation”"
 date: 2018-06-05
 ---